Experts characterize persistent genital arousal disorder (PGAD) as unrelenting, spontaneous, and uncontainable genital arousal, mostly in females.

 - pins and needles

-These can lead the person with PGAD to feel consistently like they are about to experience orgasm, or they may experience waves of spontaneous orgasms.
+These can lead the person with PGAD to consistently feel as if they are about to experience orgasm.
+They may also experience waves of spontaneous orgasms.

-However, these symptoms happen in the absence of sexual desire.
+However, these symptoms occur in the absence of sexual desire.

 Climaxing may temporarily alleviate symptoms, but they may return suddenly within a few hours.
 Episodes of intense arousal may occur several times a day for weeks, months, or even years.

 The condition can lead to psychological symptoms due to the persistent discomfort and